More about the Sites of Roman Bonn

 Reconstruction of a Roman Baking Oven

 This oven was excavated in 1995 during the construction of the current building for the Stadtwerke Bonn on Welschnonnenstraße, at the edge of the Canabae Legionis, the civilian settlement directly outside of the legionary fortress walls.
 This excavation discovered four so-called-strip houses, half-timbered constructions with narrow street frontages, used as shops or workshops with living quarters at the rear, which were typical for the north-western provinces.
 Those found on Welschnonnenstraße have been dated to the third century by a brooch found in the excavated layers of the site.
 The houses contained a bone-processing workshop, a butcher’s and a kitchen which featured the baking oven, as well as cooking pits.
 This kitchen probably belonged to a fast-food establishment, common in the Roman world where few people outside the elite had access to individual cooking facilities.
 Up to five kilos of bread per hour could be baked in the oven, and rooms adjacent to the kitchen contained hypocaust heating systems – perhaps to preheat unbaked loaves, or keep patrons comfortable.
 At some point in the later third century, a destruction layer suggests this house burned down.
-This may have been due to a Frankish invasion of the Rhine frontier in AD 274, or to an unknown event, as it remains difficult to relate archaeological evidence for destruction to historically attested developments.
+This may have been due to a Frankish invasion of the Rhine frontier in 274 A.D., or to an unknown event, as it remains difficult to relate archaeological evidence for destruction to historically attested developments.
 The oven on display is a reconstruction, using its original components, by the Rheinische Amt for Bodendenkmalpflege, Außenstelle Overrath.

 Auxiliary Camp

 The auxiliary camp, which pre-dates the legionary fortress and was present in Bonn between 17–43 C.E., housed soldiers who would have been recruited from the Empire’s subject provincial populations who lacked Roman citizenship.
 Before the twentieth century, its location was debated, but archaeological excavations in 1983 and 1987 at the Theaterarkaden and at the Dorint Hotel confirmed its location.
-It was situated on a high bank above the Rhine between Josefstr., Giergasse, and Belderberg, with a polygonal form (with at least 5 corners) and with a surface area of approximately 5 hectares.
+It was situated on a high bank above the Rhine between Josefstraße, Giergasse, and Belderberg, with a polygonal form (with at least 5 corners) and with a surface area of approximately five hectares.
 This camp would have housed both an auxiliary unit on horseback, the ala Frontoniana, and a standard infantry cohort, the cohors I Thracum.

 Stiftsplatz.jpg